derek73/python-nameparser/README.rst

 If you'd prefer new instances to have their own config values, you can pass ``None`` as the second argument (or ``constant`` keyword argument) when instantiating ``HumanName``.
-The instance's constants can be accessed via its ``C`` attribute.

-Note that each instance always has a ``C`` attribute, but if you didn't pass something falsey to the ``constants`` argument then you'd still be modifying the module-level config values with the behavior described above.
+Each instance always has a ``C`` attribute, but if you didn't pass something falsey to the ``constants`` argument then it's a reference to the module-level config values with the behavior described above.

 ::